Larizzkk/AltPippiBot/SOURCES.md

 - **aiohttp**: Async HTTP client for API calls
 - **pycountry**: Country code/name lookup

+## Font

+- You can use any font, but sometimes it won't fit and you'll have to change the font size.

+- (I'm using the TORUS LIGHT font)

+- Be sure to rename the font file to font.ttf

 ## Development

 For local testing and CI setup, see [README.md](README.md) and [CHANGELOG.md](CHANGELOG.md).